visimp/visimp/docs/languages/AGDA.md

 - [`cornelis` interactive development](https://github.com/isovector/cornelis);
 - integration with the [`treesitter`](../layers/TREESITTER.md) layer.

+## Prerequisites

+To use `cornelis`, you have to invoke `stack build` to generate its binary within the corresponding plugin folder.
+This should be `${XDG_DATA_HOME:-$HOME/.local/share}"/nvim/site/pack/paks/start/cornelis`.
+Alternatively, if you want to use a binary available on your `$PATH`, you can set `cornelis.use_global_binary` to `1`.

+As no language server for Agda is currently available on Mason, you need to install one yourself on your system.

 ## Bindings

 All the sample bindings and autocommands listed in `cornelis`'s [sample